 For the elderly, assisted devices mean the difference between being able to live independently and having to get long-term home care or join an assisted living facility.
 These devices play a big role in helping older adults perform simple day-to-day activities like going to the bathroom and bathing.

 Assistive technology can also lower the cost of care for seniors and their loved ones.
-Although families may need to pay a monthly fee for some tools, the cost is still much lower than that of nursing home care or home health care.
+Although families may need to pay a monthly fee for some tools, the cost is still much lower than that of nursing home, assisted living, or home health care.

 GPS devices can prevent seniors from wandering and getting lost